google/WebFundamentals/src/content/en/tools/puppeteer/articles/ssr.md

   const container = document.querySelector('#container');

   // Posts markup is already in DOM if we're seeing a SSR'd.
-  // Don't re-hydrate the psots here on the client. const PRE_RENDERED = container.querySelector('#posts');
+  // Don't re-hydrate the posts here on the client. const PRE_RENDERED = container.querySelector('#posts');
   if (!PRE_RENDERED) {
     const posts = await fetch('/posts').then(resp => resp.json());